GeoDoo/GeoDoo/README.md

 - 😄 Pronouns: ...
 -->

-⚡ Fun fact: I created this secret repo and the initial commit was my 2020th contribution in the year 2020!!
+⚡ Fun fact: I created this secret repo and the initial commit was my 2020th contribution in the year 2020, the year of covid-19!!
 What a coincidence, right?
 Check screenshot below:

 <img src="https://github.com/GeoDoo/GeoDoo/blob/master/assets/Screenshot_2020-08-25_at_22.34.29.png?raw=true" />